- Worship & Ministry

 Jerry is a Liveryman of the Marketors, as well as a member of the Reform and Solus Clubs, and a particular enthusiast for music and sport, still actively participating in both.
 He is married to Clare and has two teenage children.

 Helen Fraser was appointed as a churchwarden in 2013.
 She has been a member of the congregation for 15 years, and joined the PCC in 2012.
 Her stepdaughter was married in St Bride's in 2000, and two of her step-grandchildren were christened here also.
 She spent most of her working career in book publishing, working for Collins, Reed Consumer Books and for thirteen years was managing director of Penguin Books in the UK.
 In 2010 she moved into a very different area, education, and is chief executive of The Girls' Day School Trust, the UK's twelfth largest charity, which educates 20,000 girls in 24 independent schools and 2 academies.
-She was awarded a CBE in the New Years' Honours List for services to publishing.
+In the 2010 New Years' Honours List Helen was awarded a CBE for services to publishing and in the 2017 list she was made a Dame for services to education.

 Sir David Bell is the Master of the Guild of St Bride.
 Sir David, a former Church Warden rose from being Washington Correspondent of the Financial Times to Chairman in 1996.
 Since then, he has held many senior and executive positions in public life and was the major force behind the building of the pedestrian bridge spanning the River Thames, known originally as the wobbly bridge.